kywagaha/gemini/README.md

 CLIENT_SECRET=abcdefg
 ```

 Recommeneded to run on macOS as it can compile a Windows, Mac, and Linux version.
-If you only want to compile for a specific operating system, change `dist` in `package.json`.
+If you only want to compile for a specific operating system, run `yarn electron-builder ` with `--win` for windows, `--mac` for macOS, or `--linux` for linux.
 Refer to the `electron-builder` arguments [here](https://www.electron.build/cli).

 # To Do
 Please check out our [projects page](https://github.com/Gabe-H/Gemini/projects/2)!
 Please open an issue if you have any suggestions!